Arriving in the UK

 Checklist on arrival

-- Once you have collected your BRP card keep it somewhere safe at home.
-You do not normally need to carry it with you in the UK and if you lose it, it takes a long time to replace and it is expensive.
-You can buy a Totem card as evidence of your age to buy alcohol or cigarettes or enter pubs and clubs.
+- You can buy a Totem card as evidence of your age to buy alcohol or cigarettes or enter pubs and clubs.

 - Attend all induction activities arranged by your School and support services, to understand how you can get the best out of your studies.